 1. Introduction

-The DMR++ is a fast and flexible way to serve data stored in S3.
+The DMR++ is a sidecar file that provides a fast and flexible way to serve data stored in S3.
 The DMR++ encodes the location of the data content residing in a binary data file/object (e.g., an hdf5 file) so that it can be directly accessed, without the need for an intermediate library API, by using the file with the location information.
 The binary data objects may be on a local filesystem, or they may reside across the web in something like an S3 bucket.

 2. How Does It Work?